A Methodological Analysis of Empirical Studies in Quantum Software Testing: Research Methodology

 \subsubsection{Snowballing Search}

-Following established guidelines for systematic literature studies~\cite{wohlin2014guidelines} and recent systematic literature reviews in \textbf{Software Engineering (SE)}~\cite{marcen2024systematic, he2025llm}, we employed both backward and forward snowballing to identify additional relevant studies, including high-quality or high-impact preprints not indexed in the selected digital libraries.
+Following established guidelines for systematic literature studies~\cite{wohlin2014guidelines} and recent systematic literature reviews in SE~\cite{marcen2024systematic, he2025llm}, we employed both backward and forward snowballing to identify additional relevant studies, including high-quality or high-impact preprints not indexed in the selected digital libraries.
 Forward snowballing identifies papers citing those retained after \SearchRoundOne using \textit{Google Scholar}, while backward snowballing examines the reference lists of these papers.
+Especially, the snowballing search, based on papers after~\SearchRoundOne rather than~\SearchRoundTwo, facilitates a more comprehensive collection of potentially relevant literature.
+For example, a primary study included in our final literature pool may be cited by another related work that, however, did not contain empirical studies and was therefore excluded after~\SearchRoundTwo.